 Treatments for chondrosarcoma

 The following are treatment options for chondrosarcoma.
-Your healthcare team will suggest treatments based on your needs and work with you to make a treatment plan.
+Your healthcare team will suggest treatments based on your needs and work with you to develop a treatment plan.

 Surgery